 Explore the Shipwrecks

-The water around Tobermory has been known to be harsh and in the past have caused many shipwrecks.
+The water around Tobermory has been known to be harsh and in the past has caused many shipwrecks.
 With the water in Georgian Bay and Lake Huron being so clear, chasing shipwrecks has become a popular thing to do in Tobermory.
 With over 20 shipwrecks in the area, explorers flock to Tobermory for a chance to have a look at the disasters of the past.
 Some shipwrecks are visible from boat, while others require you to dive below the surface for a glimpse into the past.

 Scuba Dive and Snorkel Canada’s Diving Capital